Tonywilson1211/P1_Photohouse/README.md

     * The website was styled using custom CSS in an external file.

 * Visual Studio Code
-    * The website was developed using Visual Stuido Code IDE.
+    * The website was developed using Visual Studio Code IDE.

 * GitHub
     * Source code is hosted on GitHub and deployed using Git Pages.

 * Git
-    * Used to commit and push code during the development of the webiste.
+    * Used to commit and push code during the development of the website.

 * Font Awesome
     * Icons sourced from https://fontawesome.com/.